Skip to navigation

 7. Employee Wellbeing

-No surprise here, as this was an ongoing concern even before the pandemic.
-Now it seems that with remote work becoming more normalized, employees are moving to parts of the country that have a significantly higher quality of life at a fraction of the cost of living.
-One example is The Great Exodus from regions like Northern California:
+No surprise here, as this has long been an ongoing concern.
+With remote work becoming more normalized, employees are moving to parts of the country that have a significantly higher quality of life at a fraction of the cost of living.
+One example is The Great Exodus from regions like Northern California.

-There’s also The Great Resignation, where 40 percent of people are thinking of leaving their jobs and a good percentage of folks are actually doing it.
+There was also The Great Resignation, where thousands of people left their jobs, leading monthly resignations in the US to spike by 25%.
 This is related to increased access to a global talent pool, but also to unexpected factors like burnout.
-In a recent, community fireside chat with TrueCar CEO, John Foster, John shared that burnout has a lot to do with control (click the link directly above and watch at 39:26):
+In a recent fireside chat we had with TrueCar Chief People Officer John Foster, he shared that burnout has a lot to do with control (click the link directly above and watch at 39:26):

-When people are talking about this Great Resignation… that’s sometimes a break because you have control.
+When people are talking about this Great Resignation […] that’s sometimes a break because you have control.
 You can choose to say, ‘I’m not going to do this anymore.
-I can choose to go somewhere else’.
+I can choose to go somewhere else.’ – John Foster, TrueCar CPO

 Despite how the media frames these phenomena, for people teams, there is nothing great about exodus or resignation.
 The stakes have never been higher to build a strong employer brand, create opportunities for internal advancement, and build a robust culture where people can thrive.